 49. “These aren’t raindrops falling from the sky, they are new coins.
 The big drops are ten cent pieces, and the little ones are free.”
 Examine the irony that was awaiting Lencho as soon as the storm was over.

-50. ‘A dime or another ball is wortheless.”
+50. ‘A dime or another ball is worthless.”
 Explain.
 [Hint: The Ball Poem]

 51. Do you consider Custard a brave dragon?
 Give reasons.